Quantification of Credal Uncertainty: A Distance-Based Approach: Uncertainty Quantification

-We emphasize that A5--A6 are \emph{conditional} desiderata tied to notions of (imprecise) independence, whereas A1--A4 are regularity and consistency requirements.
+Recent critiques of uncertainty quantification methods have highlighted that some widely used approaches fail to satisfy basic properties one would reasonably expect \citep{wimmer2023quantifying}.
+An axiomatic perspective makes such failures visible by specifying the qualitative behavior of a measure.
+Following \citet{abellan2005additivity, jirouvsek2018new}, we consider a generic measure $f:\mathcal{V}(\ksimplex)\to\mathbb{R}$ that maps a credal set $\cQ$ to a scalar, and we recall a collection of common axioms for uncertainty measures: \begin{itemize}[leftmargin=2.2em, labelsep=0.6em] \item[\abox{A1}] Boundedness: There exists $C>0$ such that we have $f(\cQ)\in[0,C]$ for all credal sets $\cQ$. \item[\abox{A2}] Continuity: The functional $f$ is continuous\footnote{Throughout, \(\mathcal V(\Delta_{K-1})\) is endowed with the Hausdorff topology induced by any metric generating weak convergence on \(\Delta_{K-1}\).
+Since \(\mathcal Y\) is finite, this is equivalently the Hausdorff topology induced by the Euclidean metric on the simplex.}. \item[\abox{A3}] Monotonicity: If $\cQ \subseteq \cM$, then $f(\cQ) \leq f(\cM)$. \item[\abox{A4}] Probability consistency: If $\cQ = \{p\}$ is precise, then $f(\cQ)$ reduces to a functional of the single distribution $p$, i.e., the measure carries no residual set-level structure when the credal set is a singleton. \end{itemize} These axioms are regularity and consistency requirements.
 In particular, monotonicity and probability consistency formalize that enlarging the set of plausible distributions should not reduce uncertainty and that the framework agrees with the precise case.
 Moreover, machine learning applications often impose computational constraints, especially in multiclass settings with many labels.
-This motivates complementing the above desiderata with an additional requirement. \begin{itemize}[leftmargin=2.2em, labelsep=0.6em] \item[\abox{A7}] Extreme-point characterization: Let $\mathrm{ext}(\cQ)$ denote the set of extreme points of $\cQ$.
-Then $f(\cQ)=f(\mathrm{ext}(\cQ))$. \end{itemize} Axiom A7 formalizes an invariance principle with respect to convexification.
-When a credal set is specified via a set of generators and then closed under convex combinations, A7 ensures that the uncertainty measure depends only on the extreme points and is unaffected by the particular interior representation of $\cQ$.
+This motivates complementing the above desiderata with an additional requirement. \begin{itemize}[leftmargin=2.2em, labelsep=0.6em] \item[\abox{A5}] Extreme-point characterization: Let $\operatorname{ext}(\cQ)$ denote the set of extreme points of $\cQ$.
+A scalar uncertainty functional is called extreme-point evaluable if its value can be computed by optimizing only over $\operatorname{ext}(\cQ)$, rather than over all of $\cQ$. \end{itemize} Axiom A5 formalizes an invariance principle with respect to convexification.
+When a credal set is specified via a set of generators and then closed under convex combinations, A5 ensures that the uncertainty measure depends only on the extreme points and is unaffected by the particular interior representation of $\cQ$.
 This property can substantially simplify computation by reducing evaluation of $f(\cQ)$ to $\mathrm{ext}(\cQ)$, for example when $\cQ$ is induced by a finite collection of predictive models such as an ensemble of probabilistic classifiers.